krschroeder/baseframe_js/readme.md

 These are made to work with [Cash](https://github.com/fabiospampinato/cash) (with jQuery still an option) as the only dependency.
 Cash is a small jQuery alternative that give developers DOM traversing without the extra bloat.
 In my opinion, having a DOM traversing Library is essential.
 Also, everybody who's done any web developement is familiar with jQuery syntax.

 ## Features and Advantages
+### Its small!
+Combined all together (with my minification settings at least) its ~ 49k.
+Add that with Cash and its less than jQuery alone!

 ### Pass in parameter options with a `data-` attribute
 The data attribute is always the `data-` (of course) and then the plugin name `pluginName` followed by `-options`.